Lou1sL/gba-io/README.md

 Install DevKitPro and make sure the `DEVKITARM` environmental variable is set.

-Run `make` command under the gba-io-rom folder, it should generate the `gba-io-rom/target/gba-io-rom.gba` ROM file that is depended upon the gba-io-app project.
+Run the `make` command under the gba-io-rom folder, it should generate the `gba-io-rom/target/gba-io-rom.gba` ROM file that is dependent upon the gba-io-app project.

 #### gba-io-app

 Install Visual Studio 2022(v143) with Windows SDK v10.0.

-Download and install the CYUSB SDK from the [Infineon's official website](https://www.infineon.com/cms/en/design-support/tools/sdk/usb-controllers-sdk/ez-usb-fx3-software-development-kit/), it should contain the CyAPI.h and CyAPI.lib dependencies.
+Download and install the CYUSB SDK from [Infineon's official website](https://www.infineon.com/cms/en/design-support/tools/sdk/usb-controllers-sdk/ez-usb-fx3-software-development-kit/), it should contain the CyAPI.h and CyAPI.lib dependencies.

 Project Property → C/C++ → Additional Include Directories → [ Update your CyAPI.h file location ]